 Notably, the EOPS applies to each business you run, rather than the individual, so you may find yourself submitting several.

-It’s likely that if you use an accountant or tax adviser, they’ll help with this to help take advantage of any allowances and tax reliefs that can be claimed.
+It’s likely that if you use an accountant or tax adviser, they’ll support with this to help you take advantage of any allowances and tax reliefs that can be claimed.

 They’ll also support you with any complex calculations such as accounting for leases, assets, R&D, etc.

 By 31 January following the end of the tax year, you need to ‘crystallise’ your income tax.

 This means you’ll need to use software to view the final income tax estimate calculated by HMRC, which includes details of all the income, expenses and allowances you’ve told it about.

 Your accountant might make corrections or adjustments at this point too.

 You’ll then need to legally declare – via the final declaration – that you’ve provided HMRC with all the information it requested and that you agree with its income tax calculation.

 This final declaration brings together all information on your sole trader businesses and properties provided via the quarterly updates and EOPS, as well as information on other sources of income that fall outside of MTD, such as dividends and interest.